datacentricdesign/id5415/collections/_id5415/1-2-assignment.md

 ![Installing kasa library](/assets/img/courses/id5415/module1/assignment/4_3_2.png)

 As we already connected the light bulb to our home/office network, we can skip the network provisioning step this time.
-However, make sure that the pi is connected to same network/wifi as smart-bulb
+However, make sure that the pi is connected to the same WiFi network as smart-bulb.

-Lets use some of the commands from kasa library to control the light bulb:

-First to check if the bulb is configured connected to the WiFi network, Turn ON the bulb and type
+Let's use some of the commands from the `python-kasa` library to control the light bulb.
+First, we can check if the bulb is connected to the WiFi network with the `discover` command:

 ```bash
 kasa discover